 John James Audubon is one of the nation’s most revered naturalists, made famous for his paintings of wildlife during the early 1800s.
-In 1821 he arrived at Oakley House, a still-extant home that makes up part of Audubon’s namesake state historic site.
+In 1821 he arrived at Oakley House, a still-extant home that makes up part of the Audubon State Historic Site.
 Audubon completed 32 paintings of birds while at Oakley House, and today you can walk the same grounds that he did.

 Whether you're looking for something casual to enjoy with the family on a Saturday afternoon or a five-star meal to celebrate a special occasion you can find it in St. Francisville.
 Stop by Magnolia Cafe for a tasty lunch in a charming setting, hit the spectacular patio at The Francis Southern Table & Bar, or dine at the haunted Myrtles Restaurant 1796.
 If you need a jump start from all of the exploring, visit Birdman Coffee and Books for a caffeine fix and peruse the Louisiana book selection.

 Want more trip ideas?
 Visit the West Feliciana Tourist Commission for activities, festival info and more.